-Engagement rate is a GA4 metric that measures the percentage of sessions with meaningful user interaction.
+Engagement rate is a Google Analytics 4 metric that measures the percentage of sessions with meaningful user interaction.
 It's the inverse of bounce rate.

 What counts as engaged